puffscoin/puffsjs-contract/README.md

 ## About

-A simple contract object for the Ethereum RPC layer.
+A simple contract object for the puffscoin RPC layer.

 ## Contributing